Where to Start with Customer Experience Optimization

 Any organization that truly wants to be invested in customer experience management needs to answer these three questions first:

 - Who owns CX in our organization?

 - How is the current state measured and how are improvements tested?

 - How are the results of these tests evaluated, shared, and rolled out?

 CX measurement should include overarching KPIs, as the “North Star” for the entire organization to focus on.
 Many options, such as retention rate, NPS score, and revenue per customer, exist depending on the type of business the company is in.
 However, it is also important to establish a link between function-specific KPIs (email engagement, frequency of visits to the store, time on site, etc.) that help each and every member of the organization to understand how their specific efforts impact CX.
 This customer data can be turned into actionable insights and improve the overall customer experience.
 After all, good CX is the sum total of all customer interactions.
 Behind the scenes, it’s people, systems, technology, and processes that enable and power those experiences.
 This is the information that’s needed to create a great customer experience.

 Build testing into your earliest efforts at CX transformation.
-This helps refine future iterations of your strategy.
-Just as important, it helps demonstrate the business value of this new approach to key decision-makers—critical in winning their buy-in to scale customer experience initiatives across all your activities.
+This helps refine future iterations of your customer experience strategy.
+Just as important, it helps demonstrate the business value of this new approach to key decision-makers-critical in winning their buy-in to scale customer loyalty and customer experience initiatives across all your activities.

-I worked with one brand that established a cross-functional team that ensures every CX strategy has a specific KPI goal, every test is set-up appropriately, and all results are transparent to key stakeholders.
-This helped turn an academic exercise into a powerful tool to drive the business.
+I worked with one brand that established a cross-functional team that ensures every CX strategy has a specific KPI goal, every test is set-up appropriately, and all results are transparent to key stakeholders throughout the business process.
+This helped turn an academic exercise into a powerful tool to drive the business and improve CX Efforts.

 To schedule time with an industry expert for tailored guidance and an action plan that meets your objectives, visit our Meet The Experts page to learn more.